Our “Tour” to the Office of Our Congressperson, Rep. Peter DeFazio, Opposing Forced Psych Drugs

 David W. Oaks portrait by Isaac Paris c 2016

-Organizer David Oaks (pictured on left) is a psychiatric survivor activist www.davidwoaks.com [email protected] Michael Hejazi is a mental health counselor in Eugene www.michaelhejazi.ca Ian McTeague is a local socialist organizer and IWW member.
+Organizer David Oaks (pictured on left) is a psychiatric survivor activist davidwoaks.org davidwoaks@gmail.com Michael Hejazi is a mental health counselor in Eugene www.michaelhejazi.ca Ian McTeague is a local socialist organizer and IWW member.
 David Zupan is a community organizer media activist, a leader for the new Homegrown Community Radio, www.kepw.org.
 Mark Roberts is a long-time disability human rights activist and Old Slug Queen.

 Read More